jjgoings/cyclohexyl/README.md

+# cyclohexyl
-# cyclohexyl: ab initio electrochemical calculations on mono-, di-, and tri-BIP cyclohexylimines for bioinspired proton relays
+*ab initio* electrochemical calculations on mono-, di-, and tri-BIP cyclohexylimines for bioinspired proton relays